-Zheng Hong See (he/him) is a law graduate who completed his BCL at the University of Oxford in July 2021.
-He is currently working as a legal editor at FromCounsel and his work includes researching human rights at work.
-As a Middle Temple Scholar, he was called to the Bar in November 2022.
-His interest in law encompasses the right to equality and non-discrimination as well as the right to freedom of religion, particularly in the context of Malaysian jurisdiction.
+Zheng Hong See (he/him) is a PhD candidate in Law at St Catharine's College, the University of Cambridge under the Tunku Abdul Rahman Scholarship.
+He completed his BCL at the University of Oxford in July 2021 and was called to the Bar in November 2022 as a Middle Temple Scholar.
+His research focuses on judicial power, judicial studies, law and religion, the right to equality and non-discrimination as well as the right to freedom of religion, particularly in the context of Malaysian jurisdiction.

 Content by Author